MasterAI-Inc/libauto/README.md

 - [car](./car/): The `car` package contains helper functions that are only useful for AutoAuto _cars_.
 E.g. `car.forward()`, `car.left()`, `car.right()`, `car.reverse()`.
 If you look at the implementations of these helper functions, you'll find they use the `auto` and `cio` packages under the hood (pun intended).
 Overall the `car` package makes doing common operations take less code.

-To really grasp this library's internals, you'll also want to understand how/where/why Remote Procedure Calls (PRC) are used.
+To really grasp this library's internals, you'll also want to understand how/where/why Remote Procedure Calls (PRCs) are used.
 See the section [RPC Everywhere](#rpc-everywhere).

 ## Connecting to Your Device